TCLamnidis/BareBonesBash/README.md

 `~/BareBonesBash/ERR2020609.fastq.gz`.
-In the second part of the command (`~/BareBonesBash/FastQ.Portals`), there is no `$` in front of the sequence of letters `FastQ`, so the computer reads it as the letters themselves and not the contents variable (which is what we wanted to happen).
+In the second part of the command (`~/BareBonesBash/FastQ.Portals`), there is no `$` in front of the sequence of letters `FastQ`, so the computer reads it as the letters themselves and not the contents of a variable (which is what we wanted to happen).
 The word is also in different case, so it would **NOT** be read as the variable even with the `$` character.
 See the example below for more info:

 ```bash
 (echo -e "$FastQ <---- Not a set variable"